interledger/interledger.github.io/docs/markdown/glossary.md

 ## Asset

-Something you can own.
-Can be a physical and unique item, a quantity of a physical substance, a specific physical collection of coins and banknotes, a non-physical quantity of currency, a non-physical claim to a resource, a reputation for keeping one's word, someone else's intention to obey the terms of a contract, etc. Some types of assets can be more easily traded on a ledger than others.
-Also, for some asset pairs it is easier to determine a fair exchange rate than for others.
+Something you can own that is fungible.
+Can be a physical item; a quantity of a physical substance; a specific physical collection of coins or banknotes; a non-physical quantity of currency; a non-physical claim to a resource; a reputation for keeping one's word; someone else's intention to obey the terms of a contract; etc. Some types of assets can be more easily traded on a ledger than others.
+For some asset pairs it is easier to determine a fair exchange rate than for others.

 ## Balance